When can I get induced?

 When will the doctor check my cervix?

-There’s no reason to check your cervix unless you’re having signs of labor, like regular contractions or maybe bleeding or leakage of fluid.
-If you’re considering an early induction, checking your cervix might help determine how good an idea that might be.
-If your cervix isn’t ready for labor (already dilated, for example), then an induction might unnecessarily increase your chances of a cesarean delivery.
+There’s no reason to check your cervix unless you’re having signs of labor, like regular contractions, or bleeding or leakage of fluid.
+If you’re considering an induction, checking your cervix might help determine how good the idea might be.
+If your cervix isn’t ready for labor (not dilated at all), then an induction might unnecessarily increase your chances of a Cesarean delivery.

 Should I have a water birth?

-This is a test question, though.
+Probably not.
+This is a trick question, though.
 You have to separate out laboring in the water and actually giving birth in water.
-Most of the known advantages of water birth are actually related to the process of labor in water while the known disadvantages of water birth are associated with giving birth in the water.
+Most of the known advantages of water birth are actually related to the process of laboring in water while the known disadvantages of water birth are associated with giving birth in the water.

 If you think about it, nature designed the birth process to happen on dry land.
-One of the benefits of a vaginal delivery over a cesarean delivery is that the baby gets most of the amniotic fluid squeezed out of her lungs while traveling through the birth canal so that her first breath, once delivered, is full of nice, clean air.
-This doesn’t always happen with a cesarean delivery and consequently babies have higher rates of respiratory problems with cesarean delivery as compared to vaginal delivery.
-In any event, when a baby is born vaginally underwater, the first inspiration by the baby may be underwater and therefore lead to aspiration of water with subsequent increased risk of infections, drowning, and other respiratory maladaptions.
+One of the benefits of a vaginal delivery compared to a Cesarean delivery is that the baby gets most of the amniotic fluid squeezed out of her lungs while traveling through the birth canal so that her first breath, once delivered, is full of nice, clean air.
+This doesn’t always happen with a Cesarean delivery and, consequently, babies have higher rates of respiratory problems with Cesarean birth as compared to vaginal birth.
+In any event, when a baby is born vaginally underwater, the first inspiration by the baby may be underwater and therefore lead to aspiration of water with subsequent increased risk of infections, drowning, and other respiratory problems.
+Keep these things in mind when you read about water births being more natural than land births.
+There’s nothing natural about it at all.
+In fact, water births are a rather modern invention.
+Currently, the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists recommend against deliveries occurring underwater.

 Should I VBAC?

-If you’ve had a previous cesarean delivery (or two), you may be a candidate for a trial of labor after cesarean (TOLAC).
+If you’ve had a previous Cesarean delivery (or two), you may be a candidate for a trial of labor after Cesarean (TOLAC).
 This is a complicated issue.
-The short answer is that most women with only one prior cesarean delivery should try to VBAC (vaginal birth after cesarean), but you should read more about it here.
+The short answer is that most women with only one prior cesarean delivery should try VBAC (vaginal birth after Cesarean), but you should read more about it here.

 We hope not!
 But some women do, of course.